 The plans come amid mounting nutter concern about the level of violence passed by the BBFC and its supposed impact on society.

 Tory MP Julian Brazier, who is piloting the move, said the existing system was too lax.
 Brazier said a “sizeable” number of unsuitable games and films were being allowed through.
-He added: We are facing social breakdown today
+He added: We are facing social breakdown today on a

 The plans also have the backing of Keith Vaz, Labour chairman of the Commons home affairs committee.

 Vaz said: There are some games on sale today that should not be on the shelves.
-Video games are getting more violent and, particularly now in the run-up to Christmas, there is a tendency for parents to buy the games their children want
+Video games are getting more violent and, particularly now in the run-up to Christmas, there is a tendency for parents to buy the games their children want without

-without checking their content.
+checking their content.
 It is important to tighten up the regulations and I very much hope this attempt succeeds.